-agentDir), and session store, plus multiple channel accounts (e.g. two WhatsApp numbers).
+agentDir), and SQLite-backed session history, plus multiple channel accounts (e.g. two WhatsApp numbers).
 Inbound messages route to the right agent through bindings.

 An agent is the full per-persona scope: workspace files, auth profiles, model registry, and session store.
 A binding maps a channel account (a Slack workspace, a WhatsApp number, etc.) to one of those agents.